About Rebel Hearts Counseling, Inc

 My Focus

-Healing tends to come from within, rarely, if ever, does it come from “outside” of us.
-I am not only focused on 12-step programs as there are many other ways to be in recovery that promote personal growth.
+Healing comes from within; rarely, if ever, does it come from “outside” of us.
+I am not only focused on 12-step programs, as there are many other ways to be in recovery that promote personal growth.

-My focus is to draw from many therapeutic approaches so that your treatment suits your needs.
+I draw from multiple therapeutic approaches so that your treatment suits your needs.
 Your treatment is just as authentic as you are and our collaboration is intricate with focus of recovery.

-Together we can focus on your goals-if they are trauma-related, a need to explore relapse potentiality, seek additional coping tools that can improve self-care, also a need to reduce anxiety and depression symptoms, explore grief and loss, and codependency traits.
+Together we can focus on your goals —whether trauma-related, exploring relapse potentiality, coping tools to improve self-care, reducing anxiety and depression symptoms, exploring grief and loss, or co-dependency traits.

 Individual Counseling